8 Provisions, Contingent Liabilities and Contingent Assets

 The money contributed by the Company to the Gratuity fund to finance the liabilities of the plan has to be invested.
 The trustees of the plan have outsourced the investment management of the fund to an insurance Company.
 The insurance Company in turn manages these funds as per the mandate provided to them by the trustees and the asset allocation which is within the permissible limits prescribed in the insurance regulations.
 Due to the restrictions in the type of investments that can be held by the fund, it is not possible to explicitly follow an asset liability matching strategy.
 There is no compulsion on the part of the Company to fully prefund the liability of the Plan.

-(ii) Other long-term employee benefots
+(ii) Other long-term employee benefits

 Annual Leave and Sick Leave assumptions

-The liability towards compensated absences (annual leave and sick leave) for the year ended 31st March, 2024 based on
+The liability towards compensated absences (annual leave and sick leave) for the year ended 31st March, 2025 based on actuarial valuation carried out by using Projected Accrued Benefit Method resulted in liability of Rs 9.76 lakhs.

-40 Financial risk management objectives and policies
+38 Financial risk management objectives and policies

 The Company's Board of Directors has overall responsibility for the establishment and oversight of the Company's Risk Management framework.
 The Board has established the Risk Management Committee, which is responsible for developing and monitoring the Company's Risk Management policies.
 The Committee reports regularly to the Board of Directors on its activities.

-The Company's financial assets comprise mainly of investments, cash and cash equivalents, other balances with banks, trade receivables and other receivables and financial liabilities comprise mainly of borrowings, trade payables and other payables.
+The Company's financial assets comprise mainly of investments, cash and cash equivalents, other balances with banks, trade receivables and other receivables and financial liabilities comprise mainly of borrowings, trade payables and other payables

 The Company's activities expose it to market risk, liquidity risk and credit risk.
 The Company's overall risk management focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Company.
 The Company uses derivative financial instruments, such as cross currency swaps and interest rate swaps to hedge foreign currency risk and interest rate risk exposure .
 Derivatives are used exclusively for hedging purposes and not as trading or speculative instruments.